GN-5/GN-5/README.md

 - 👋 Hi, I’m @GN-5
-- 👀 I’m interested in Developig Software
+- 👀 I’m interested in Developing Software
 - 🌱 I’m currently learning Data Analysis with Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me